-Please consult the academic timetable, available through myTrent, for information on courses that will be offered in 2017-2018, including when they will be scheduled.
+Please consult the academic timetable for information on courses that will be offered in 2018-2019, including when they will be scheduled.

 " COIS 1010H: The Digital World (Sc)

 Digital systems have redefined how we work, communicate, and play-just think about the World Wide Web, mobile camera phones, video games, and e-business.
 Core topics examine the underlying technologies of both computing and information systems and how they have become an integral and indispensable part of our daily lives.